 Students formerly enrolled in the Dallas County Community College District must submit an application for readmission to any District college.
-Students with unsettled financial debts at any District college will not be allowed to register.
+Students with unsettled financial debts or whose record is blocked for any other reason at any District college will not be allowed to register.